-37/37 patients who had target joints at the baseline of the B-LONG study achieved target joint resolution with ALPROLIX during the extension study.
+37/37 patients who had target joints at the baseline of the B-LONG study achieved target joint resolution with ALPROLIX.
 These subjects had ≥12 months of consecutive follow-up time and did not undergo joint surgery within 12 months of the start of follow-up.

 A target joint is defined as a major joint with 3 or more bleeding episodes in a consecutive 3-month period.
 Target joint resolution is defined as 2 or fewer spontaneous bleeds in a 12-month period.